Moyo-tech/sudoku_solver/README.md

 #### CLONING THE REPOSITORY AND GETTING READY
 If you are using Pycharm, follow the following instructions:

--Choose Git | Clone from the menu bar in the top right.
+- Choose Git | Clone from the menu bar in the top right.
 When you've set up a Git repository for your project, the Git menu appears.
 This menu is VCS until then.

 - Choose GitHub on the left side of the Get from Version Control box.